Electric vehicles (EVs) vs petrol and diesel cars: What you need to know.

 According to a report by Direct Line, the lifetime costs of running an electric car have fallen below those of comparable petrol models.
 Which means that it could now be cheaper to own and drive an electric car.

-Whilst the up-front cost of an electric car is still more, around £5,000 at at the time of the report, they are a lot cheaper to run due to fuel savings, less tax and lower maintenance costs.
+Whilst the up-front cost of an electric car is still more, around £5,000 at the time of the report, they are a lot cheaper to run due to fuel savings, less tax and lower maintenance costs.

 The study also found: